nationalarchives/da-tre-dev-documentation/architecture-decision-records/002-New-messaging-architecture.md

-# New messaging architecture
+# Proposed messaging architecture

 Date: 01-08-2022

 ## Status

-Accepted
+Accepted ___22-03-2023 This is now deprecated see this [repository](https://github.com/nationalarchives/da-transform-schemas/tree/main/tre_schemas) for the latest message schemas and structure___.

 ## Context